-What is a BOOMERPRENEUR?
 Many people in the baby boomer generation desire elements of a retirement lifestyle…freedom, travel, less stress.
 But they want to combine this with some income producing activities.
-This has lead to a trend towards many of the baby boomer generation building a business that enables them to create income but also live the lifestyle that they choose.
+This has lead to a trend towards many of the baby boomer generation building a business.
+This enables them to create income but also live the lifestyle that they choose.

-“I think there is a boom in boomer entrepreneurs otherwise known as boomerpreneurs” – Bernard Salt
+“I think there is a boom in boomer entrepreneurs, otherwise known as “boomerpreneurs” – Bernard Salt

 Bernard Salt is a leading Australian demographer and regular columnist in The Australian.
 In September 8, 2016, he wrote that the baby boomer generation was always going to reimagine their retirement years.
-He commented that this makes sense because most of them haven’t done physical labouring work their entire life as previous generations often did.
+He said this makes sense because most haven’t done physical labouring work their entire life as previous generations often did.

 But what claimed my interest even more was that between the census of 2006 and 2016 the number of self-employed 60 – 64 year olds jumped by 49,000.
 That is a big trend change in 10 years.

 Today’s 60-somethings…come with big expectations of lifestyle.
 Settling back into “pension life” isn’t as attractive a proposition as is setting up shop as an independent consultant or business owner.